dylantcon/javarominoes/README.md

 ## Overview

 Javarominoes is a Java-based tetris-inspired game that combines classic puzzle gameplay with a carefully calibrated difficulty progression.
 This project features unique random piece generation mechanics, a challenging score-to-speed relationship, and a clean, modular structure that makes it easy to extend and maintain.
 The game was built entirely in Java, relying only on core JDK features, and packaged into a runnable JAR file.
-As such, if you have the JRE installed, you should be able to simply double-click the 'Javarominoes.jar' file and it will fire up.
+As such, if you have the JRE installed, you should be able to simply double-click the '`Javarominoes.jar`' file and it will fire up.
 There isn't much to speak of in terms of supplemental GUI at the moment, although I am considering adding in a menu and high-scores.

 ## Features
 **Piece Generation**: I've implemented the "bag" method for random piece generation, ensuring a balanced distribution of all tetrominoes throughout gameplay.
 An array holds all 7 of the pieces, which I shuffle using the Fisher-Yates algorithm.
 The program will iterate through the list after every new piece is generated, and after we reach the end, the array is repopulated and reshuffled.
 Thus, the longest possible 'drought' between identical pieces is 13.